zeinab-zeitoun/nurxpress-expoRN/README.md

     git clone https://github.com/zeinab-zeitoun/nurxpress-expoRN.git

 3. In the command line, run:

     cd <project-name>
     npm install

 4. Firebase:

     a.
-It is assumed that you already created a Firebase project and enabled authentication with email and password (refer to README file in nurxpress_laravel [LINK])
+It is assumed that you already created a Firebase project and enabled authentication with email and password (refer to README file in nurxpress_laravel https://github.com/zeinab-zeitoun/nurxpress_laravel.git)

     b.
 Get the Firebase config:
           From Firebase navigate to Project settings -> General -> Your apps -> Copy the following and paste them in FirebaseConfig.js in the project: var firebaseConfig = {